sfbrigade/support-sfusd/docker/rescale-images/README.md

 ## Notes

-- Ensure your images are placed in the correct input directory ([`stock-images`](stock-images)) before running the script.
+- Ensure the unprocessed images are placed in the correct input directory ([`stock-images`](stock-images)) before running the script.
-- The script **automatically clips images to fit 800x450** while maintaining aspect ratio.
-- If running in Docker, ensure Docker is installed and running.
+- The script **automatically clips these images to fit a 16:9 aspect ratio** by finding the best central fit in the original image.
+If the image is taller that 16:9, the image will be clipped equally from the top and bottom to fit.
+If the image is too wide, it'll be clipped from both right and left sides so that the center of the image is retained after clipping.
+- After clipping, the image is resized (scaled) to a 800x450 resolution.

+> The aspect ratio adjusts automatically, but don’t rely on the autocropper if the original image is far from 16:9.
+It works reasonably well when the subject is centered, but if not, the results are usually poor.
+In those cases, manual cropping is recommended.